-- Zinc, which is considered to be the transport mechanism for laetrile
+- Zinc, which is used to transport the laetrile to the cancer.

-- Do not take high-strength probiotics while taking apricot kernels as this may increase the amount of free hydrogen cyanide and this may create adverse side effects
+- Do not take high-strength probiotics while taking apricot kernels or tablets as this may increase the amount of free hydrogen cyanide and this may create adverse side effects

-- Since apricot kernels are a “food”, this protocol generally combines very well with other protocols.
+- Apricot kernels generally combine very well with other alternative protocols